10 Tips to Make Your Media Release Stand Out Through Traditional PR

 It needs to be something unique, or something that will tweak the media’s attention.

-- Take the time to research your relevant target market – you wouldn’t send a beauty product release to an extreme sports magazine.
+Take the time to research your relevant target market

-- Make the journalist’s/editor’s life easy.
 With staff cuts affecting more media outlets than ever, journalists will appreciate a media release that they can use ad hoc, simply adding their name as the byline.
-It’s easy for them as they won’t have to rewrite what you have provided
+It’s easy for them as they won’t have to rewrite what you have provided.

-- Use high quality, eye catching photos and supply high res jpegs with your release – it often makes it much easier to use a photo provided.
+Use high quality, eye catching photos and supply high resolution jpegs with your release.
+It often makes it much easier to use a photo provided.

 Thinking of PR for your business?
 Get in touch with us to discuss further.

 Jane is an expert in communications, brand development, integrated marketing and digital strategy.
 Everything Jane does is geared towards helping companies grow their business and generate new opportunities.
 Having provided strategic solutions for many businesses over a long and accomplished career, Jane’s passion is watching and encouraging entrepreneurial success.